Why Your MST Case May Have Been Denied Incorrectly

 Service members are not only afraid for their careers if they report the assault, but they are also afraid of the residuals from not only the attack such as continued harassment, getting their careers sidelined, or getting poor details; also the residuals of the mental health trauma attached to the assault.
 Going to mental health clinics for assistance in dealing with trauma, be it counseling or medication treatment, can also lead to a call for “unfit for duty” and an end to someone’s career, for something that was perpetrated by another person.
 From the victims’ point of view, it is unfair that their life be ruined because someone else did something so wrong.
 Yet the DoD has made no moves to correct this imbalance of power perpetrators have in a substantial manner.

-If you were denied a claim for PTSD due to MST, please call us to review your case and see if there were mistakes made on your claim by the VA.
-We have experts that want to make sure that your life becomes your own again.
+If you were denied a claim for PTSD due to MST, please contact us to review your case and see if there were mistakes made on your claim by the VA.
+We can help with your appeal and help so that your life becomes your own again.